Pullusb/snippetsLibrary/README.md

 Allow you use and manage a library of your own code snippets.
 Works in combination with [devTools](https://github.com/Pullusb/devTools) to make your scripting life easier

-A new Panel is added in Dev tab category of the text editor's toolbar Snippets will be saved and stored as invidual plain text files in a folder named 'snippets'.
+A new _Snippets_ tab will be in the text editor's toolbar (accessible with `ctrl + T`).
+Snippets will be saved and stored as invidual plain text files in a folder named 'snippets'.
-This folder (created automatically at first use) is located alongside the addon files (unless you enter a custom path).
+This folder is located by default alongside the addon files (unless you enter a custom path in addon preferences).
+Blender buit-in snippets are also scanned (you can disable it in addon pref).
 The addon is shipped with my personal pack of usefull code snippets (once installed just click the reload button in the addon UI to diplay them)